 Cost of Corneal transplant in Delhi

-The estimated corneal transplant cost in Delhi NCR is $1300 and goes north of $1800 which is quite moderate as compared to the developed nations.
+The estimated corneal transplant cost in Delhi NCR is starting from USD 2000 per eye which is quite moderate as compared to the developed nations.
 Despite the cost of corneal transplant in Delhi NCR being quite low, the corneal transplant hospitals in Delhi use state of the art infrastructure which gives the patient the best possible outcome.
 The low cost of corneal transplant in Delhi is the main reason why the number of medical tourists coming to the corneal transplant hospitals in India is increasing by the day.

 Corneal transplant surgery hospitals in India